zsquareplusc/python-embedded-launcher/documentation/api.rst

 Launcher Package
 ================
-The launcher tools can not only used as scripts but also as Python libraries.
+The launcher tools can not only be used as scripts but also as Python libraries.

 ``download_python3_minimal``
 ----------------------------
-.. module:: download_python3_minimal
+.. module:: launcher_tool.download_python3_minimal

 .. function:: get_url(version, bits)